 KEY POINTS ABOUT THE CCI™

-- It accurately reflects the commodity price, risk and volatility of Canadian oil.
+It accurately reflects the commodity price, risk and volatility of heavy-sour Canadian oil.

-- CCI™ represents a rolling 3 month exposure to take advantage of liquidity and minimize transaction costs (see weightings).
+CCI™ represents a rolling 3 month exposure to take advantage of liquidity and minimize transaction costs (see Weightings and Index Calculation Historical Data).

 ABOUT CANADIAN OIL